 halosulfuron (Sandea): PHI 30d, REI 12h, Group 2.
 Can be used in row middles/furrows only.
 For direct seeded and transplants, apply 0.5 to 1 oz/A to the area between rows as a banded shielded application while avoiding contact with the crop.
 If plastic is used on the planted row, adjust equipment to keep the application off the plastic.
 Reduce rate and spray volume in proportion to area actually sprayed.
 It is recommended to add 0.25% v:v nonionic surfactant (1 qt per 100 gal of spray) to the spray solution for applications where susceptible weeds are present.
 Provide both preemergence and postemergence control of many weed species, such as nutsedge and many broadleaf weeds.
 See the label for other precautions and a list of weeds controlled.

 paraquat (Gramoxone SL 2.0*): REI 12h, Group 22.
-For use between rows after crop establishment.
-Apply up to 2 pt/A as a directed and shielded spray to emerged weeds between rows when weeds are succulent and weed growth is less than 6”.
+For use between rows after crop establishment as shielded application.
+Apply up to 2 pt/A to emerged weeds between rows when weeds are succulent and weed growth is less than 6”.
+Include a nonionic surfactant at 0.25% v/v in the spray solution.
 Maximum 3 applications per year.
+Allow 14 days between applications.
 Use precision directed spray application equipment adjusted to prevent spray contact with crop plants.
 Crop contact by the spray will cause severe injury or death.
 Do not exceed 30 psi nozzle pressure or spray under conditions which may cause excessive drift.
+May be fatal if swallowed or inhaled.
+Applicators must complete an EPA-approved paraquat training listed on the following website https://www.epa.gov/pesticide-worker-safety/paraquat-dichloride-training....
+The training must be completed a minimum of every three years.

 pelargonic acid (Scythe): PHI 1d, REI 12h, Group 17.
 Use a 3 -10% solution (3 to 10 gallons per 100 gallons).
 Use a 3 to 5% solution for annual weeds, a 5 to 7% solution for biennial and perennial weeds, and 7 to 10% solution for maximum burndown.
 Delivery rate for boom applications should be 75 to 200 gals of spray solution per acre; complete coverage of weed foliage is essential.
 Use a DIRECTED/ SHIELDED SPRAY; contact with crop will cause injury.
 For hand-held equipment, spray to completely wet all weed foliage but not to the point of runoff.
 Repeat applications as necessary.
 Tank mixes are allowed with this product.
 See label for complete details.